Content from Python Fundamentals

 Value of 65.0 with weight_kg label stuck on it

 Using this analogy, we can investigate how assigning a value to one variable does not change values of other, seemingly related, variables.
-For example, let’s store the subject’s weight in pounds in its own variable:
+Let’s look at the creation of the weight_lb variable as an example:

 PYTHON